mbretter/go-translation/README.md

 ### http middleware

-You could put the accept-language header parsing into a http middleware, here is a code snippet how this could be made.
+You could build the parsing of the accept-language header into a http middleware, here is a code snippet how this could be done.

 In this case the first language with the highest quality is used.
-The language as well as the translator is puted into the context and could later be used for accessing the translator.
+Both the language and the translator are placed in context and can later be used to access the translator.

 ```go
 func HttpLanguageMiddleware(translator *translation.Translator) func(next http.Handler) http.Handler {